ClemensFMN/asm-stuff/_posts/2015-02-09-SSE2-Instructions.md

 > paddb xmm0, xmm1

-is used; in case of `sum_int_asm_2` (working on 16 Bit integers)
+is used for adding the 8 Bit values; in case of `sum_int_asm_2`

 > paddw xmm0, xmm1

-is used, and in case of `sum_float_asm` the instruction
+is used for adding the 16 Bit values, and in case of `sum_float_asm` the instruction

 > addps xmm0, xmm1

-is used.
+for float addition is used.
 Moving the result from XMM0 into memory is again done via the `movdqa` instruction for both integer and floats.